relliv/vscode-badges-snippets/README.md

 - Quick and easy service support
 - Quickly generate badges using clipboard data

-## Requirements

-none.

 ## Extension Settings

-If the snippets for markdown doesn't work,please add the following settings in settings.json:
+If the snippets for markdown doesn't work, please add the following settings in settings.json:

 ```json
   "[markdown]": {